jkarolczak/oop-retail-world/readme.md

     * Transmission rate base
     * Transmission rate for vaccinated people
     * Transmission rate for people with mask<br>
 _Transmission rates are realtive values!
-For instance: person with mask will get sick with probability = [transmission rate base] * [transsmision rate for people with mask] etc. (applying independent events probability formula)._
+For instance: person with mask will get sick with probability = [transmission rate base] * [transsmision rate for people with mask] etc. (applying independent events probability rule)._
     * Percentage of people with mask
     * Percentage of vaccinated people
     * Lockdown threshold